-A Personalised Education Plan (PEP) is created following consultation with the student, parents, teachers, SENCO and the Personalised Learning Team.
+A Personalised Education Plan (PEP) is created following consultation with the student, parents, teachers, SENCO and the Personalised Learning Team for students identified as a Wave 3 on the Personalised Learning Register.
 The PEP will detail specific learning targets, provision and any adaptations to the curriculum.
 These will be reviewed regularly by the student, teachers, parents, SENCO and the Personalised Learning Team.
+A formal PEP review meeting takes place at the end of each term.